 - x-rays – to check the size of the kidneys

-- computed tomography (CT) scan – to look for cysts, if other tests are not clear or if more information is needed
+- computed tomography (CT) and magnetic resonance imaging (MRI) scans – can detect very small cysts.
+They may be required if the results from the ultrasound are not clear or more information is needed

 - renal biopsy – a small piece of kidney tissue is surgically removed and sent to a laboratory for analysis